cx1995tju/all_linux_comment/Documentation/x86/boot.rst

 ============	=========================

-  A pointer to data that is specific to hardware subarch This field is currently unused for the default x86/PC environment, do not modify.
+  A pointer to data that is specific to hardware subarch This field is currently unused for the default x86/PC environment do not modify.

 ============	==============